SaishaFulzele/Global-Wealth-Analysis/README.md

 ## 🧠 Key Insights

-### 💰 Wealth Leaders
+### 💰 Insight 1: Wealth Leaders Show Strong Stability

-Luxembourg, Singapore, and Ireland consistently rank at the top across all scenarios.
+Top-performing countries such as Luxembourg, Singapore, and Ireland consistently rank high across all scenarios.

+This indicates strong income stability and resilient economic structures that support long-term wealth accumulation.

-### ⚠️ Risk Impact
+### ⚠️ Insight 2: Downside Risk Significantly Impacts Income

-Disposable income drops significantly under pessimistic scenarios, even in strong economies.
+Under pessimistic conditions, disposable income drops sharply across all countries, including top performers.

+This highlights the sensitivity of wealth outcomes to economic shifts and reinforces the importance of risk-aware decision making.

-### ⚖️ High Risk–High Reward Economies
+### ⚖️ Insight 3: High Risk–High Reward Economies

-Countries like Australia and UAE show strong upside but higher volatility depending on economic conditions.
+Countries like Australia and the UAE exhibit strong gains in optimistic scenarios but notable declines under pessimistic conditions.

+This suggests a high-risk, high-reward dynamic, where potential for wealth growth comes with increased volatility and uncertainty.

 ---